-Did you know a windscreen chip repair costs less than one third of a replacement and takes only 30 minutes to fix.
+A windscreen chip repair costs much less than a replacement and takes only 30 minutes to fix.
 What’s more it preserves the original windscreen in your vehicle.

-A windscreen chip repair will restore the structural strength of the windscreen and disguise the chip so it’s less visible.
-What’s more, a windscreen repair will be sufficient for your vehicle to pass a Road Worthy Certificate.
+When a chip is repaired it will restore the structural strength of the windscreen and disguise the chip so it’s less visible.
+Further a windscreen repair will be sufficient for your vehicle to pass a Road Worthy Certificate.

 No Fix No Fee

-Service 8® Auto Glass has a 99% plus success rate repairing windscreens to Road Worthy Standards.
+Service 8® Auto Glass has a 99%+ success rate repairing windscreens to Road Worthy Standards.
 That’s why we offer our risk free policy.
 We’re so confident you’ll be happy with the result, if you’re not, it’s FREE.
 No call out fee, no charge.
 So what have you got to lose, let’s give it a go!

 Questions & Answers

 Will the windscreen chip disappear after the repair?

 The windscreen damage will not disappear after it’s been repaired.
 This is because the chip is not being removed, it’s being injected with a specific repair resin.
 On average a 70% to 80% reduction in visibility is considered a good result.
 However to ensure optimal results, Service 8® uses high performance windscreen repair resins from Delta Kits (Magnibond).

 Windscreen chip repairs start from $99.00, this includes Free Mobile Service (Local Area Only).
 However, if you require multiple repairs (chips on several vehicles) we can offer you a substantial discount if performed in the same visit.
 Call us and we will work out a great price.